hyperledger/fabric/docs/source/performance.md

 ### Block cutting parameters in channel configuration

-A larger block size and timeout could increase the throughput but latency would increase as well.

-You might want to try to configure the ordering service with more transactions per block and longer block cutting times to see if that helps.
-We have seen this increase the overall throughput at the cost of additional latency.
+Channel configuration settings can also affect performance of the ordering service.
+Increasing the channel block size and timeout parameters can increase throughput but can also increase latency.
+As described below, you can configure the ordering service for increased transactions per block and longer block cutting times to test the performance results.

-The following three parameters work together to control when a block is cut, based on a combination of setting the maximum number of transactions in a block as well as the block size itself.
-These are defined when you create or update a channel configuration.
-If you use configtxgen and configtx.yaml as a starting point for creating channels then the following section applies in configtx.yaml:
+Three orderer batch size parameters - Max Message Count, Absolute Max Bytes, and Preferred Max Bytes - perform block cutting based on the specified block size and maximum number of transactions.
+These parameters are set when you create or update a channel configuration.
+If you use **configtxgen** and **configtx.yaml** as a starting point for creating channels, the following section in **configtx.yaml** applies:

 ```yaml
 Orderer: &OrdererDefaults